leikareipa/wray/README.md

 # Wray
 A vanilla path tracer written in vanilla JavaScript.
-Primarily intended as a simple path tracer for use in some of my personal projects, but someone else may derive a benefit from this, as well.
+Primarily intended as a simple path tracer for use in some of my own projects; but who knows, someone else might derive a benefit from this, as well.

 ### Features
 - Vanilla path-tracing in the browser